-- Indirect channels (b) Manufacturer – Wholesaler – Retailer – Consumer
+3. Indirect channel (b) Manufacturer –Wholesaler – Retailer – Consumer

 The wholesaler is a second muddle man/link on the chain.
 The wholesaler purchases in bulk from the manufacturer and stores them in large warehouses.
 They therefore assists manufacturers by moving large amounts of items from plant Retailers purchase goods from wholesalers and sell them in smaller quantities to consumers.

 Bill of Lading - The bill of lading is usually the first common document used in international shipment and it is a contract between the owner of the goods and the carrier.
 It will state what goods are shipping, where they are going and where the

 Certificate of Origin - This document is prepared by the manufacturer and is certified by a government entity or chamber of commerce.
 It’s used to identify the country of the manufacturer where the goods were made.